-A roundup post is when you ask expects in your field to answer one question.
-Once you’ve gotten your list of answers, you then create a blog post sharing those answers, along with a photo of the expert and a link to their site.
+A roundup post is when you ask experts in your field to answer one question.
+Once you’ve got your list of replies, you then create a blog post sharing those answers, along with a photo of the expert and a link to their site.

-For example, I recently asked 20 Busy Bloggers to Share Their #1 Productivity Tip.
+For example, I asked 20 Busy Bloggers to Share Their #1 Productivity Tip.

-If done right, a roundup can bring a large amount of traffic to your blog, and increase your share counts.
+If done right, a roundup can bring a significant amount of traffic to your blog, and increase your share counts.